Email Programs

 2. Click on the Mail item on the top menu, then choose/click the Preferences sup-option

-3. Click on the Account Tab on the top of the Preferences Menu.
+3. Click on the Account Tab at the top of the Preferences Menu.

 4. Fill in the information as follows: